 Bowmore distillery is the oldest on Islay and lies on the shores of Loch Indaal in the island’s capital.
-1779 is often quoted as the year of the distilleries birth but in fact it wasn’t until 1816 that one John Simpson applied for a license to distill on the site.
-Of course, that doesn’t mean distilling wasn’t going on beforehand.
+1779 is often quoted as the year of the distilleries birth but in fact it wasn’t until 1816 that John Simpson applied for a license to distill on the site.
+Though of course, that doesn’t mean distilling wasn’t going on beforehand…

 In many ways, the town of Bowmore is an odd place to build a distillery, what with the lack of fresh water.
-In actual fact, the distillery takes it’s water from the River Laggan – some five miles away.
+The distillery takes it’s water from the River Laggan, a total of five miles away.
 The water is diverted via a complicated lade that zig-zags across awkward terrain for a total of nine miles before it reaches the distillery.

 Smell: Floral Peat Smoke mingles with Berries and Tangerine, Vanilla, Barbecued Meat and a touch of Menthol.

 Taste: Salty and Beefy with Blackcurrant Jam and Red Grapes.
 Wisps of Peat Smoke are noticeable but not overpowering.

 Value for Money: Comes in around £80 which I would say is around average for an official 18 year old bottling and given the popularity and often escalating prices of Islay single malts this seems reasonable.
 Though I have to say, for me to spend that kind of money on a bottle of whisky, I prefer to get something un-chill filered and possibly a little higher strength.

 Score: 43.5 / 50.
 About the scores…